bayareawebpro/laravel-micro-spa-boilerplate/docs/pages/worker.md

 > /resources/js/worker.js

-The Service Worker service is designed to allow background browser processes to communicate with the front-end client.
+The Service Worker service is designed to allow the client to dispatch data to be processes by the Service Worker.

+> Worker is a WIP, please contribute.

 ## Installing the Worker